SoulStorm-Reforged/mod-eluna/src/LuaEngine/docs/USAGE.md

-# Using Eluna
+# Using Forge
-Eluna is a lua engine implementation for world of warcraft emulators.
+Forge is a lua engine implementation for world of warcraft emulators.
 It can be used to create different kind of scripts from AI to events.
-This article helps you to get started with Eluna.
+This article helps you to get started with Forge.
 We go through adding a simple script, where to get information from and a few language basics.

-This article assumes you have already installed Eluna successfully.
+This article assumes you have already installed Forge successfully.
 If you have not, see [installation](INSTALL.md).

 ## Basic script
 Here is a simple "Hello world" example.